ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 SIEM is a combination of tools and services that provide insights into a network.
 The tools and services are classed as either Security Information Management (SIM) or Security Event Management (SEM).
 SIEM tools gather log files from devices for analysis and reporting.
 Through this process security threats and events can be identified.
 SIEM tools provide real-time analysis of log and event data to alert administrators to potential issues like security threats.
 When combined into a SIEM the Agency is provided with:

-* Real-time visibility for the Agency’s systems.
+* Real-time visibility for the Agency's systems.
 * Centralised event log management meaning data is consolidated from multiple sources across the network.
 * Correlation of events gathered from different logs and security sources.
 * Automated security event notification for administrators.